|If you have Openers or Corkscrews For Sale or Trade Please Contact JFO||Email JFO|

 |Handbook Pictures||Handbook Listings||Prices & Number of Listings|

-JFO Membership: Membership (over 200 members) is free via this web site or if you wanted a printed copy (30 pages) of the newsletter mailed, you may pay $20 per year.
+JFO Membership: Membership (over 200 members) is free via this web site or if you wanted a printed copy (50 pages) of the newsletter mailed, you may pay $20 per year.
 Join today by filling out the membership card: JFO Membership Card, and sending the card in (for the printed newsletter also send a check payable to John Stanley), PO Box 51008, Durham, NC 27717.
-Your paid annual membership starts with the month of the latest JFO Newsletter, so your dues would cover January-December, April-March, July-June or October-September.
+Your paid annual membership starts with the latest JFO Newsletter and go through the next full calendar year.

-JFO Newsletter: Each quarterly newsletter includes a designated feature plus many articles on openers (and/or corkscrews).
-The January newsletter includes new additions to the Handbook (see Publications below); the April issue includes the membership list (a wonderful resource); the July issue includes the Annual JFO Convention highlights and the October issue includes New Discoveries to the Handbook.
+JFO Newsletter: Each semiannual newsletter includes a designated feature plus many articles on openers (and/or corkscrews).
+The October/January newsletter includes the membership list (a wonderful resource), New Discoveries and New Additions to the Handbook (see Publications below); the April/July issue includes the Annual JFO Convention highlights.
 All members are encouraged to send in articles and members are allowed a free ad in each issue.

 Annual JFO Convention: Members volunteer to host the annual convention held in April each year, so JFO members visit places all over the United States.
 Conventions are something you don't want to miss as you see openers and corkscrews you have never seen before and have a chance to add them to your collection.
-Members spend time room-to-room trading, attend an auction and participate in the Saturday show (8-1) open to the public.
+Members spend time in a central meeting/hospitality room, attend an auction and participate in the Saturday show (8-1) open to the public.
 Members and non-members are welcome.
-Details for this annual event are found in the October and January newsletters.
-Members have their calendars marked for the 2013 JFO Convention in Nashville, Tennessee (April 10th-April 14th).
+Details for this annual event are found in each newsletter.
+Members have their calendars marked for the 2020 JFO Convention in Quakertown, Pennsylvania (April 22nd-April 26th).

 |1984 April 26-28||Denver Colorado||Gary Deachman